django-otp/django-otp/docs/source/auth.rst

 .. note::

-    If you you switch to OTPAdminSite before setting up your first device, you'll find yourself with a bit of a chicken-egg problem.
+    If you switch to OTPAdminSite before setting up your first device, you'll find yourself with a bit of a chicken-egg problem.
 Remember that you can always use the :ref:`addstatictoken` management command to bootstrap yourself in.